A-League Men: League championships

-As of the 2021–22 season, 14 different clubs have competed in the league, with eight having won the trophy, and eight winning at least one premier's plate.
-5 clubs have won a Premiership-Championship double, a feat achieved 10 times.
+As of the 2024–25 season, 16 different clubs have competed in the league, with eight having won the trophy, and nine winning at least one premier's plate.
+6 clubs have won a Premiership-Championship double, a feat achieved 11 times in total.

+The winner of the regular season tournament is dubbed the 'Premier' while the winner of the grand final is the season's 'Champion'.
+This differs from other football codes in Australia, where 'premier' refers to the winner of the grand final and the winner of the regular season is the 'minor premier'.

 Records

 Brisbane Roar hold the record for the longest unbeaten run in the competition with 36 league matches without defeat.

-Besart Berisha holds the record for the greatest number of A-League goals, with 142 goals, playing for Brisbane Roar, Melbourne Victory and Western United.
+Jamie Maclaren holds the record for the greatest number of A-League goals, with 151 goals, playing for Perth Glory, Brisbane Roar, and Melbourne City.
 The A-League record for most goals in a single match is held by Archie Thompson, scoring 5 goals against Adelaide United on 18 February 2007, during the 2007 A-League Grand Final; and Jamie Maclaren who scored 5 goals against Melbourne Victory on 17 April 2021.

-Jamie Maclaren has scored the most A-League hat-tricks with 6.
+Jamie Maclaren has scored the most A-League hat-tricks with 8.

 Shane Smeltz and Bobô are the only players to have scored hat-tricks in consecutive matches.

 Henrique was the first, and so far only, player to score a hat-trick coming on as a substitute, for Brisbane Roar against Newcastle Jets.

 In 2015, Austrian striker Marc Janko broke the record for scoring in consecutive matches when he scored in seven games for Sydney FC.